Skip to content

 • configured by --step and --period

-• used in sync-services to invoke *step* continuously
+• used in the compose stack to invoke *step* continuously

 The evaluator embeds s7 Scheme and removes high-risk primitives (file/port/loader/escape surfaces).
 It also adds convenience and Synchronic primitives.
 The result is a constrained but expressive execution environment intended for programmable policy and state logic.